What Is Particularly Unique About The United States Middle Class

 Q: What is the average income of the US middle class?

 A: There's no single definitive answer.
-The income range considered "middle class" varies based on location, household size, and methodology used.
-However, various studies suggest a broad range, keeping in mind the significant regional variations.
+Day to day, the income range considered "middle class" varies based on location, household size, and methodology used.
+Still, various studies suggest a broad range, keeping in mind the significant regional variations.

 Q: Is the American Dream still attainable for the middle class?